eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Does Time Away pause my eBay fees?

 No. Shop subscriptions keep billing and Good ’Til Cancelled fixed price listings keep renewing monthly.
-What pausing sales does stop is new orders, and with them the final value fees those sales would have generated.
-For what those fees look like, see our complete UK eBay fees guide.
+Pausing blocks ordinary fixed-price purchases after the setting has applied; auctions and eBay’s listed offer exceptions can still create orders.
+For what the resulting selling fees look like, see our complete UK eBay fees guide.

 Can I end Time Away early?

 Yes.
-Go back to the Time Away section of your selling preferences and end it; your listings return to normal availability and dispatch times.
+Go back to the Time Away section of your selling preferences and end it; your listings return to normal availability and estimated delivery dates.
 Give the change a little time to apply across your listings before relying on it.

 Will using Time Away hurt my search ranking?